lchen23/First_DS_project/README.md

 # First_DS_project
-Summary results for the First.io project
+This repo summarizes the main results for the First.io data science project that I worked on during the UC Berkeley 2017 CDIPS data science workshop